Back to Info and Examples for Accessibility Insights for Web

 - Make sure that

-property. - Replace the native HTML checkbox with a different element.
+aria-checkedis removed, and an HTML checkbox can be used by setting itsindeterminateproperty. - Replace the native HTML checkbox with a different element.

 Note: Make sure the HTML checkbox is provided with a role and is keyboard accessible.